astheeggeggs/mcqueen_paper/README.md

   * `simulation_study_2`: information for simulation study 2 estimations after simulating under a birth-death process.
   * `simulation_study_2_ROC`: ROC curve information.

   Each of the first three lists consists of the following entries:
     * `truth`: a list consisting of the true underlying host associated selection parameters (`HLA_esc_truth`) and reversion parameters `rev_truth`.
     * `omega_truth`: the true underlying dN/dS ratio for the codon model, for one of the 100 independent runs.
     * `omega_mean`: the mean dN/dS estimates for one of the 100 independent runs.
     * `omega_median`: the median dN/dS estimates for one of the 100 independent runs.
     * `omega_credible_95`: the 95% credible interval for dN/dS estimates for one of the 100 independent runs.
     * `omega_credible_50`: the 50% credible interval for dN/dS estimates for one of the 100 independent runs.
     * `R_truth`: the true underlying recombination probability between adjacent sites for the simulation study.
     * `mean_R`: the mean estimate of recombination between adjacent sites.
     * `median_R`: the median estimate of recombination between adjacent sites.
     * `credible_95_R`: the average 95% credible interval across the 100 independent runs.
     * `credible_50_R`: the average 50% credible interval across the 100 independent runs.
     * `mean_escape`: the mean host associated selection estimates.
     * `median_escape`: the median host associated selection estimates.
     * `coverage_95_escape`: the coverage of the 95% credible interval across the 100 independent runs.
     * `coverage_50_escape`: the coverage of the 50% credible interval across the 100 independent runs.
     * `credible_95_escape`: the average 95% credible interval across the 100 independent runs.
     * `credible_50_escape`: the average 50% credible interval across the 100 independent runs.
     * `mean_reversion`: the mean reversion estimates at each site.
     * `median_reversion`: the median reversion estimates at each site.
     * `coverage_95_reversion`: the coverage of the 95% credible interval across the 100 independent runs.
     * `coverage_50_reversion`: the coverage of the 50% credible interval across the 100 independent runs.
     * `credible_95_reversion`: the average 95% credible interval across the 100 independent runs.
     * `credible_50_reversion`: the average 50% credible interval across the 100 independent runs.

   The final list `simulation_study_2_ROC` consists of the following entries:
-  * bhattacharya_average: average ROC curve using the methods of [Bhattacharya _et_al._](https://science.sciencemag.org/content/sci/315/5818/1583.full.pdf).
+    * `bhattacharya_average`: average ROC curve using the methods of [Bhattacharya _et_al._](https://science.sciencemag.org/content/sci/315/5818/1583.full.pdf).
-  * phyloD_average: average ROC curve using the methods of [Carlson _et al._](https://journals.plos.org/ploscompbiol/article/file?id=10.1371/journal.pcbi.1000225&type=printable).
+    * `phyloD_average`: average ROC curve using the methods of [Carlson _et al._](https://journals.plos.org/ploscompbiol/article/file?id=10.1371/journal.pcbi.1000225&type=printable).
-  * phyloD_false_positive: rolling false positive rate as threshold is decreased.
+    * `phyloD_false_positive`: rolling false positive rate as threshold is decreased.
-  * phyloD_true_positive: rolling true positive rate as threshold is decreased.
+    * `phyloD_true_positive`: rolling true positive rate as threshold is decreased.
-  * phyloD_OR_average: average ROC curve using the methods of [Carlson _et al._](https://jvi.asm.org/content/jvi/86/9/5230.full.pdf).
+    * `phyloD_OR_average`: average ROC curve using the methods of [Carlson _et al._](https://jvi.asm.org/content/jvi/86/9/5230.full.pdf).
-  * phyloD_OR_false_positive: rolling false positive rate as threshold is decreased.
+    * `phyloD_OR_false_positive`: rolling false positive rate as threshold is decreased.
-  * phyloD_OR_true_positive: rolling true positive rate as threshold is decreased.
+    * `phyloD_OR_true_positive`: rolling true positive rate as threshold is decreased.
-  * fishers_exact_average: average ROC curve using the methods of [Moore _et al._](https://science.sciencemag.org/content/sci/296/5572/1439.full.pdf).
+    * `fishers_exact_average`: average ROC curve using the methods of [Moore _et al._](https://science.sciencemag.org/content/sci/296/5572/1439.full.pdf).
-  * fryer_average: average ROC curve using the methods of [Fryer _et al._](https://journals.plos.org/plospathogens/article/file?id=10.1371/journal.ppat.1001196&type=printable).
+    * `fryer_average`: average ROC curve using the methods of [Fryer _et al._](https://journals.plos.org/plospathogens/article/file?id=10.1371/journal.ppat.1001196&type=printable).
-  * fryer_false_positive: rolling false positive rate as threshold is decreased.
+    * `fryer_false_positive`: rolling false positive rate as threshold is decreased.
-  * fryer_true_positive: rolling true positive rate as threshold is decreased.
+    * `fryer_true_positive`: rolling true positive rate as threshold is decreased.
-  * our_method_average: average ROC curve using our method, McQueen.
+    * `our_method_average`: average ROC curve using our method, McQueen.
-  * our_false_positive: rolling false positive rate as threshold is decreased.
+    * `our_false_positive`: rolling false positive rate as threshold is decreased.
-  * our_true_positive: rolling true positive rate as threshold is decreased.
+    * `our_true_positive`: rolling true positive rate as threshold is decreased.

 * **Figure 3** `source_data_files/Figure_3.Rdata` contains the 2.5%, 10% and 50% quantiles with rows labelled by drug, and the median omega.
 * **Figure 4** `source_data_files/Figure_4.Rdata` contains the 2.5%, 10% and 50% quantiles for HLA associated selection, and median omega for inference in reverse transcriptase.
 Information is contained in named lists with 2 elements, one from subtype B consensus and one from subtype C consensus.
 We also include the number of individuals harbouring each of the HLA types.